jpvillaisaza/reverse/reverse.md

 obverse xs == reverse' xs []
 ```

-We can calculate an efficient version of `reverse'` as follows.
-In the
+We can calculate an efficient definition of `reverse'` by induction.
-case of an empty list,
+In the case of an empty list:

 `reverse' [] ys`
 &nbsp;&nbsp;`==` (by definition of `reverse'`)